Herbert Matter

-Herbert Matter (April 25, 1907 – May 8, 1984) was a Swiss-born American photographer and graphic designer known for his pioneering use of photomontage in commercial art.
+Herbert Robert Matter (April 25, 1907 – May 8, 1984) was a Swiss-born American photographer and graphic designer known for his pioneering use of photomontage in commercial art.
 Matter's innovative and experimental work helped shape the vocabulary of 20th-century graphic design.

 Biography

-Born in Engelberg, Switzerland, Matter studied painting at the École des Beaux-Arts in Geneva and at the Académie Moderne in Paris under the tutalge of Fernand Léger and Amédée Ozenfant.
+Matter was born in Engelberg, Switzerland, to Robert Anton Matter (1879–1959) and Ida Anna Klara Matter (née Odermatt) (1882–1966).
+Matter studied painting at the École des Beaux-Arts in Geneva and at the Académie Moderne in Paris under the tutalge of Fernand Léger and Amédée Ozenfant.
 He worked with Adolphe Mouron Cassandre, Le Corbusier and Deberny & Peignot.
 In 1932, he returned to Zurich, where he designed posters for the Swiss National Tourist Office and Swiss resorts.
 The travel posters won instant international acclaim for his pioneering use of photomontage combined with typeface.

-He went to the United States in 1936 and was hired by legendary art director Alexey Brodovitch.
+Matter went to the United States in 1936 and was hired by legendary art director Alexey Brodovitch.
 Work for Harper's Bazaar, Vogue and other magazines followed.
 In the 1940s, photographers, including Irving Penn, at Vogue's studios at 480 Lexington Avenue often used them for shooting the advertising work commissioned by outside clients.
 The practice was at first tolerated, but by 1950 it was banned on the grounds that it "has interfered with our own interests and has been a severe handicap to our editorial operations".
-In response Matter and three other Condé Nast photographers Serge Balkin, Constantin Joffé and Geoffrey Baker left to establish Studio Enterprises Inc. in the former House & Garden studio on 37th Street (Penn stayed on but also left in 1952).
+In response, Matter and three other Condé Nast photographers—Serge Balkin, Constantin Joffé and Geoffrey Baker—left to establish Studio Enterprises Inc. in the former House & Garden studio on 37th Street (Penn stayed on but also left in 1952).